wakatime/visualstudio-wakatime/README.md

 ## Visual Studio for Mac

-Visual Studio for Mac is supported with the [WakaTime for Monodevlop extension][monodevelop].
+Visual Studio for Mac is supported with the [WakaTime for Monodevelop extension][monodevelop].

 ## Visual Studio Express